jreyesr/n8n-nodes-tesseractjs/README.md

 ![a screenshot of the node UI showing an input item with Binary data](imgs/iifn.png)

 The Binary file with that name will be read and processed.
+It should be an image or a PDF document.
+If a PDF, all images inside the PDF will be extracted and processed separately.

 ### Detect on Entire Image?